Medical Terminology Course

 Yes, there is a graded final quiz as well as several ungraded knowledge-checks throughout the course.
 You have 3 attempts to pass the final quiz.
 If you do not pass with 3 attempts, you will be required to pay $99 to retake the course if you would like to receive a certificate.

-The time it takes to complete this course varies upon the participant and their previous knowledge of medical terminology.
+The time it takes to complete the course varies upon the participant and their previous knowledge of medical terminology.
 Some people are able to complete within two hours while others may take their time and complete over the course of a week.
 It is truly at your own pace.

 Upon successful completion of the final quiz, you will automatically receive your certificate.
 Certificates are available for download and will not be mailed to you.